J-Douglas/J-Douglas/README.md

 ## Work Experience and Interests

-I am currently working @ Geminare as a machine learning software developer.
+I am currently working at Geminare as a machine learning software developer.
 I previously worked as a software developer in the Focused Ultrasound Lab at Sunnybrook Hospital.

 Some areas of software engineering that interest me include: